 Storytelling As Activism

-Please message our page before the event to get access to the Zoom link.
+Accessibility: This workshop will be held via Zoom and can be joined via computer, a mobile device, or phone call.
 Communication on Zoom calls can be in the form of audio/video, audio alone, and/or text.
-We will also have live closed captioning (both integrated in Zoom and in paragraph form).
-There is no fee for joining the Zoom webinar.
+We will have live closed captioning (both integrated in Zoom and in paragraph form).
+There is no fee for joining the Zoom workshop.
+Live, AI-generated closed captioning will be available (both integrated and in paragraph form).
 If you have any questions, please private message our Facebook page.